Xilinx/VMC_Help/AIE/Shared_Buffer/README.md

 #### Number of buffers

 Number of buffers instantiated in the memory tile.
-Multiple buffers can be instantiated to increase throughput.
-For example, when **Number of buffers** is 2 a ping-pong mechanism will be used.
-The maximum number of buffers is 8.
+When **Number of buffers** is 2 a ping-pong mechanism will be used, increasing throughput.

 #### Buffer dimension